-- Students should be helped to embed core knowledge in the long-term memory by evidence informed teachers with high subject knowledge. - Students should be guided to autotomised key subject skills and practice these frequently.
+- Students should be helped to embed core knowledge in the long-term memory by evidence informed teachers with high subject knowledge. - Students should be guided to the automation of key subject skills and practice these frequently.

 Fluency in Numeracy and Literacy